 To identify a long-poll-type conversation, the recorded Vuser script must contain at least three sequences with matching URLs.

 After modifying a Vuser script to enable it to emulate asynchronous communication, it may be necessary to perform correlation activities on the modified script.
-For details about correlation, see Correlating Asynchronous Vuser Scripts.
+For details about correlation, see Correlate asynchronous Vuser scripts.

 Note: Async functionality is not supported when you replay a Vuser script in WinINet mode.